Sage/carbon/guides/01_building_views.md

 ### 5) Creating your first view

 * In React, everything is a component.
-When we talk about views, we're using an abstraction - we really mean a high level component built up from several modular components (i.e. widgets).
+When we talk about views, we're using an abstraction - we really mean a component built up from several modular components (i.e. widgets).
-* Note: It's possible to have multiple views rendered on a single page - for the moment, we'll define the view to be the page.

 * To create a view (or any other component), you'll create a class representing that view.
 ```javascript